JBSAY EQUITY ALERT: The Law Offices of Vincent Wong Reminds Investors of a Class Action Involving JBS S.A. and a Lead Plaintiff Deadline of May 22, 2017

-NEW YORK, NY / ACCESSWIRE / May 15, 2017 / The Law Offices of Vincent Wong announce that a class action lawsuit has been commenced in the United States District Court for the Eastern District of Pennsylvania on behalf of investors who purchased JBS S.A. ("JBS") (OTCQX: JBSAY) securities between June 2, 2015 and March 17, 2017.
+NEW YORK, NY / ACCESSWIRE / May 19, 2017 / The Law Offices of Vincent Wong announce that a class action lawsuit has been commenced in the United States District Court for the Eastern District of Pennsylvania on behalf of investors who purchased JBS S.A. ("JBS") (OTC PINK: JBSAY) securities between June 2, 2015 and March 17, 2017.

 Click here to learn about the case: http://www.wongesq.com/pslra-sa/jbs-s-a?wire=1.
 There is no cost or obligation to you.